141.2 Missouri Transportation Finance Corporation (MTFC) Loans

 Other types of collateral may be considered, but require pre-approval by the Executive Director, prior to acceptance of the loan application.

 23 U.S.C.
 610(g)(6) gives the MTFC authority to make loans with terms of up to 30 years after the date of the first payment on the loan or the useful life of the investment.
+However, loan terms will be limited to a maximum of 15 years.
 For any loan to be amortized over a period of time greater than 10 years, pre-approval by the Executive Director should be obtained prior to accepting the loan application.

 141.2.12 Approval Process1